Oh My Stars Blueberry Pie

 I think “Oh My Stars” is the perfect way to begin my first post in years!
 I started this blog, Yesterday on Tuesday, in 2010.
 The name came from my 5 year old daughter – who at the time would start every sentence with “Yesterday, on Tuesday…” in that adorable (and extremely random) way little kids can do.
 Note: there’s a ramble ahead, but feel free to skip directly to the Oh My Stars Blueberry Pie recipe.

 Over the years, this beloved blog grew with me and my family.
-I met a nice group of other bloggers, and started doing sponsored posts and working with some amazing companies.
+I met a nice group of other bloggers, and started doing sponsored posts and working with some amazing companies which gave me goodies such as the Sun Basket coupon for 2021, one of my favorite mealkit companies currently around.
 My husband Neal traveled a lot for his job in those days and we never knew when he’d have to leave – or for how long (days/weeks/months).
 With two young children, it was tough for me find a position working outside of the house.
 Yesterday on Tuesday became my joyful job, and I loved sharing creative ideas with others and seeing them incorporate them into their own lives.

 When Neal switched careers a few years ago, I went back to work full-time at KOMO-TV here in Seattle.
 After a few months of excitement – and to be honest – stress… trying to take care of my family and house, work full time and blog, something had to give.
 I pushed the pause bottom on YoT.
 It made me sad because I so enjoy crafting, cooking and just being creative.
 The blog (and the friendships I had made though it) were such a big part me of it.